Overview

 Data Center Construction performs best when the project team makes decisions in the right order.
 Our process keeps scheduling, constructability, and owner priorities visible as the work moves from planning into field execution.

-Coordinate shell, utilities, and equipment-release packages
+Coordinate shell, utility extensions, and equipment-release packages with long-lead procurement launched early

-Turn over the facility through phased operational milestones
+Turn over the facility through phased operational milestones with Hays County CO and TCEQ compliance confirmed

 Best Fit